-- These headers must be transmitted to the final recipient of the message; that is, the server for a request or the client for a response.
-Intermediate proxies must retransmit end-to-end headers unmodified and caches must store them.
+These headers must be transmitted to the final recipient of the message: the server for a request, or the client for a response.
+Intermediate proxies must retransmit these headers unmodified and caches must store them.

 - Hop-by-hop headers

-- The time in seconds the object has been in a proxy cache.
+The time, in seconds, that the object has been in a proxy cache.

-- Specifies directives for caching mechanisms in both, requests and responses.
+Directives for caching mechanisms in both requests and responses.

 Cache-Controlheader is not yet present.

 HTTP Client hints are a set of request headers that provide useful information about the client such as device type and network conditions, and allow servers to optimize what is served for those conditions.

 Servers proactively requests the client hint headers they are interested in from the client using

 Accept-CH.
 The client may then choose to include the requested headers in subsequent requests.

 Servers can advertise support for Client Hints using the